BenMcEwen1/TABMON-Classification-Pipeline/README.md

 *Note: the dataloader is specific to Sounds of Norway annotation protocol, if annotation column names/labels are different you will need to adjust this within `training.py`*

 ### Next Steps
-- [X] Documentation for model training and evaluation
-- [ ] Embedding based pre-trained model evaluation (bacpipe)
+- [ ] Setup predictions with sql database for efficient querying
-- [X] Evaluation of PaSST on Sounds of Norway dataset
-- [ ] Visualise uncertainty sampling and sample ranking
+- [ ] Tidy up redundant AvesEcho/Warbler code

 ### Structure
-`loader.py` - Downloads audio from Google Cloud storage, start and end dates as well as download limit can be specified. \
+`audio/loader.py` - Downloads audio from Google Cloud storage, start and end dates as well as download limit can be specified. \
-`original/analyze.py` - Current file for model inference \
+`pipeline/analyze.py` - Current file for model inference \
-`original/embeddings.py` - Pre-generate embeddings for audio samples
+`pipeline/embeddings.py` - Pre-generate embeddings for audio samples

 ### Research Questions 🚀